13. Random Processes

 ##REQUIRED_FILE: time_diffs.dat

-##PRE_EXEC: ./lightning-time-distribution.py
+##PRE_EXEC: ./lightning_time_distribution.py

 set xlabel 'lightning number'